Waranga Uniting Churches

 FAITH | HOPE | MEANING | GRACE | COMMUNITY

-On Zoom at Colbinabbin, Murchison, Tatura, and for folk at home.
+On Zoom at Rushworth, Tatura, Colbinabbin, and for folk at home.

-Join us as we share, sing, pray and reflect together on these stories and open our hearts to the ways God is at work, transforming our lives and the world around us.
-And remember the most important things in the world are not things at all; they are love, hope, joy, grace, faith, peace, perseverance, and friendship!
+Join us as we sing, pray, and reflect together on these stories.
+Let us open our hearts to the ways God is transforming our lives and the world around us.
+And remember, the most important things in the world are not things at all; they are love, hope, joy, courage, grace, faith, peace, perseverance, and friendship.

 The live Zoom “room” will be open for you to log-in to from 9.00am.
 Log-in, chat to others, be the church!